Transformation at the Edge

 Clearly, the 30-year-old industrial control systems that are still the norm in many manufacturing and IA settings need a substantial upgrade to move toward the Industrial Internet of Things, pervasive clouds, and/or fog computing.
 However, a rip-and-replace approach will not work.
 The challenges facing these companies during their transition to the edge includes continuing to collect data from their legacy systems, extending the lifecycle of those systems where possible, and incrementally adding capabilities.

 Moreover, not all companies need to move all the way along the continuum of the edge.
 Their business needs will dictate how much of an edge transformation they require.
-Yet in order for any organization to reap the maximum benefits that the evolving edge can deliver to its business, a new technology approach is needed.
+Yet for any organization to reap the maximum benefits that the evolving edge can deliver to its business, a new technology approach is needed.

 The ideal solution

 To overcome these shortcomings, an ideal solution would satisfy enterprise edge needs for reliable, scalable, high performance computing.
 Furthermore, it would deliver these near-term benefits, and meet current requirements, as well as accommodate an evolving edge infrastructure.

 More specifically, the essential attributes for a move to the edge include:

 - Operational simplicity that provides low-touch to zero-touch operation, serviceability, and usability – all critical since IT resources are scarce at the edge or on the plant floor.

 - Uninterrupted production for no unplanned downtime, plus the assurance of data integrity, since newer edge applications either hold large volumes of data or stream data to remote locations (such as the cloud).